-If you get the opportuity to see it: DO IT!
-I recommend to get there by car.
-Several fences of 6 meters hight intent to hold people to access Europe, here a synonym for a better life.
+If you get the opportunity to see it: DO IT!
+I recommend getting there by car.
+Several fences 6 meters high intent to hold people to access Europe, here a synonym for a better life.

 Its 12km longitude and the obvious poverty behind it, will inevitably make you reflect on the arbitrariness of being born on THIS or THIS side of the fence.

 The naked border fence with its daily dramas at the checkpoints is an impacting contrast to the lived interculturality and delicate beauty of Melilla’s city center.